Best Places to Live in Georgia (2026 Home Guide)

 Roswell, GA

 Roswell offers a secure environment with big-city convenience.
-It combines historic charm with solid public services, ranking high in both safety and resident satisfaction.
+It combines historic charm with solid public services, often receiving favorable reviews in community satisfaction surveys and crime reports.
 Continued investment in parks, schools, and local patrols has made Roswell a dependable option for those prioritizing comfort and security.

 Why It’s Safe: Well-staffed police department, strong school-community partnerships, and effective urban design.